raspberrypilearning/slug/en/step_8.md

 + Add some code at the end of the `move()` function so that, whenever the slug moves to a new pixel, the function checks whether that pixel is in the `vegetables` list.
 If the pixel is in the `vegetables` list, remove it from the list.

-Let's also add a score to keep track of how many vegetables the slug has eaten.
+Let's also add a score to keep track of how many vegetables the slug has eaten, so that the player knows how well they have done when their round ends.

 + In the variables section, create a `score` variable which starts as `0`.